huggingface/blog/asr-diarization.md

 ### When to use an assistant model

-To give a better idea on when using an assistant model is beneficial given the speculative decoding restrictions below is benchmarking performed with [k6](https://k6.io/docs/):
+To give a better idea on when using an assistant model is beneficial, here's a benchmark performed with [k6](https://k6.io/docs/):

 ```bash
 # Setup: